 Key Takeaways

-The California Supreme Court ordered Riverside County Sheriff Chad Bianco to pause his investigation into the 2025 Proposition 50 election ballots.
+The California Supreme Court ordered Riverside County Sheriff Chad Bianco to pause his investigation into the 2025 Proposition 50 election ballots and preserve all seized materials.
+The court's decision follows legal challenges from Attorney General Rob Bonta, who argued that Bianco's actions were politically motivated.

-- California Supreme Court halts ballot probe pending legal review
+- California Supreme Court halts Sheriff Chad Bianco's ballot probe

 According to multiple reports, Bianco's office seized more than 611,000 ballots from the election, which overwhelmingly approved a congressional redistricting plan spearheaded by Governor Gavin Newsom.
 The probe was initiated after a local Riverside County group alleged a possible discrepancy of about 45,800 votes between the California Secretary of State and votes counted by electronic machines.